DariaNau/day-planner/README.md

 I WANT to add important events to a daily planner
 SO THAT I can manage my time effectively

-#### Hints

-Store your questions as an array of objects in a separate file, questions.js.
-The length of the array in questions.js determines the length of play.
-Fifteen seconds per question is a good estimate, so 5 questions will result in a length of play of 75 seconds.

 #### Minimum Requirements

 - Functional, deployed application.